-Often combined with water for green cleaning, such as in this recipe for an aromatherapy all-purpose vinegar spray, the ratio of water to vinegar may vary depending on the cleaning task at hand.
+Often combined with water for green cleaning, such as an aromatherapy all-purpose vinegar spray, the ratio of water to vinegar may vary depending on the cleaning task at hand.
 For example, pure vinegar might be needed to clean heavy mildew stains on tile or disinfect a cutting board, whereas a simple 50/50 solution of vinegar will work for general everyday cleaning.

-Other ingredients, such as citrus juices, may be added to vinegar to amplify its cleaning abilities, such as is done in this recipe for "Clean Everything Lemon Lime Vinegar Spray."
+Other ingredients, such as citrus juices, may be added to vinegar to amplify its cleaning abilities, such as "Clean Everything Lemon Lime Vinegar Spray."

 Because it’s natural and biodegradable, it’s a good choice when doing outdoor cleaning such as car washing, wiping down patio furniture, cleaning exterior windows, etc.

 You couldn’t get a cheaper green cleaning product.
 Well under a dollar for a cup, vinegar is definitely earth-friendly and friendly on your wallet.
 Save more by buying vinegar in bulk sizes.

 According to Anne Marie Helmenstine, Ph.D. in her article "Expiration Dates for Common Household Chemicals,” vinegar lasts about 3 1/2 years.
 But if the expiration date has passed, it's not a total loss.
 The Vinegar Institute (VI), which is comprised of vinegar manufacturers worldwide, states that vinegar has an almost indefinite shelf life and notes that vinegar may change aesthetically after a period of time, but it is still safe.
 However, a big bottle of distilled white vinegar won’t last long as you’ll find multiple uses for it!